Weather-Station-Software/live-weather-station/readme.txt

 = Donation =
 If you like this plugin or find it useful and want to thank me for the work done, please consider making a donation to [La Quadrature Du Net](https://www.laquadrature.net/en) which is an advocacy group defending the rights and freedoms of citizens on the Internet.
 By supporting them, you help the daily actions they perform to defend our fundamental freedoms!

 > **DISCLAIMER:** *This plugin is developed and maintained by me, [Pierre Lannoy](https://pierre.lannoy.fr "Pierre Lannoy").
-This plugin **IS NOT** an official software from [Netatmo](http://www.netatmo.com "Netatmo Homepage") or [OpenWeatherMap](http://openweathermap.org/) and is not endorsed or supported by these companies.
-Moreover, I am not a partner, employee, affiliate, or licensee of Netatmo or OpenWeatherMap.
+This plugin **IS NOT** an official software from [Netatmo](http://www.netatmo.com "Netatmo Homepage"), [OpenWeatherMap](http://openweathermap.org/) or [Weather Underground](https://www.wunderground.com/) and is not endorsed or supported by these companies.
+Moreover, I am not a partner, employee, affiliate, or licensee of Netatmo, OpenWeatherMap or Weather Underground.
 I'm just a happy customer/user of their products and a fan of meteorology.*

 == Installation ==